cosmo-rodrigues/cosmo-rodrigues/README.md

 </a>

 ### About me...
 Since my first computer course I realized the transformative power of technology, since then I have been passionate and enthusiastic about it.
 I believe that through technological innovations the world can become more just.
-I'm study full stack web development at Trybe, an incredible school with a teaching methodology that simulates a day by day work, providing technical and human skills in an environment of diversities.

 ### Contact
 - 📫 Please, contact me: cosmo.rsilva@gmail.com